Santosh1176/90DaysOfDevOps/Containers/Docker/20-advanced-builds.md

 Run 'docker buildx COMMAND --help' for more information on a command.
 ```
-One of the command used with `buildx` is the regular `build` command.
-Docker `buildx` is a Docker Plugin which extends the existing Docker `build` command, which provides some new features provided by the Buildkit mechanism. `buildx` executes all the processes in Parallel making the whole build process much faster.
+One of the commands used with `buildx` is the regular `build` command.
+Docker `buildx` is a Docker Plugin that extends the existing Docker `build` command, which provides some new features provided by the Buildkit mechanism. `buildx` executes all the processes in Parallel making the whole build process much faster.

 ```bash
  santosh@figlet*$:docker buildx build -t santoshdts/figlet2 .